 Set in Seattle Washington,108 Days is an excerpt from The Long Night, a feature film by Tim Matsui and MediaStorm, gives voice and meaning to the crisis of minors who are forced and coerced into the American sex trade.
 It was made possible by The Alexia 2012 Women's Initiative Grant.

 If you could help make possible some of the most moving media projects in the world, would you?
 If you could help fight the exploitation of young women and girls in the United States, would you?

 The Alexia Foundation promotes the power of photojournalism to give voice to social injustice, to respect history lest we forget it and to understand cultural difference as our strength – not our weakness.
 Photo by Bharat Choudhary

 The practice of sex-selective abortion is the result of cultural norms that value male children over female children which causes the non-birth of almost 7,000 girls per day in India.
 Project by Walter Astrada and MediaStorm.

-The Alexia Foundation offers production grants to students and professional photographers to give them the financial ability to produce substantial stories that drive change in the effort to make the world a better place.
+The Alexia Foundation offers grants to student and professional photographers to give them the financial ability to produce substantial stories that drive change in the effort to make the world a better place.
 Students also get scholarship opportunities.

 We will begin accepting applications for both the Professional and the Student Grants on Jan.
 7, 2018.
 The deadline for The Alexia 2018 Professional Grant is Feb.
 1, 2018.
 The deadline for The Alexia 2018 Student Grants is Mar.
 1, 2018.